yamatt/blog/content/blog/maintenance-cost-of-security-controls.md

 Firstly let's assume that the user realises the reason that a service has been unavailable for hours, or days, is because their IP has changed.
 You then have to find a second path outside those controls to request that your IP gets added to the allow list.

 Even with a single user this could be massive over-head if they were using something like a 4G dongle for their internet connection.
 Multiply that by even a modest number of users and it has ae maintenance impact.
 If you created some sort of self-service, then why have the control at all?
-It's just creating bureaucracy.
+All it does is create bureaucracy.

 This post isn't entirely about bashing IP allow-lists, although it demonstrates the issues effectively.